gpstar81/GPStar-proton-pack/OPERATION.md

 | 2 | Switch&nbsp;Music&nbsp;Track | Press **Intensify** to cycle forward.
 Press the orange **Mode** switch to cycle backward. |
 | 1 | Play&nbsp;or&nbsp;Stop&nbsp;Music | Press **Intensify** to play music.
 Press it again to stop the music. |

+When in the Video Game Mode, when you navigate back to the **Setting 5** and press the orange **Mode** switch, the wand will return the proton stream mode (accompanied by an audio cue to indicate this return to firing readiness).

 **Sub Level Menu** (Only accessible while the Neutrona Wand is powered down)

 **To access the sub level menu, use the rotary dial on the top of the wand.
 When you reach the sub level menu, the Slo-blo LED will light up to indicate this menu state.**